jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task3.md

 Despite class `CircleGameObject` adds some data fields to the `GameObject` class, it still leaves some of `GameObject` virtual methods unimplemented.
-Thus this class is still an _abstract class_ --- it cannot be instantiated.
+Therefore, this class is still an _abstract class_ --- it cannot be instantiated.

-Let us introduce two concrete subclasses of the `CircleGameObject` class --- the `PlayerObject` class and the `ConsumableObject` classes, representing object controlled by the player, and consumable objects respectively.
+Let us introduce two concrete subclasses of the `CircleGameObject` class --- the `PlayerObject` class and the `ConsumableObject` classes, representing the object controlled by the player, and consumable objects respectively.
 At last, both of these classes implement all the functionality required by the `GameObject` class.

 Please find the declaration of these classes in the files `player.hpp` and `consumable.hpp`.